 Non-Government Restrictions: Restrictive Covenants and Easements

-As if zoning laws and land use restrictions weren’t enough, you could be contending with restrictive covenants and easements that are placed on the property by land developers or prior owners of the property on the deed.
+As if zoning laws and land use restrictions weren’t enough, you could be contending with restrictive covenants and easements placed on the property by land developers or prior property owners on the deed.

-Restrictive Covenants: These are provisions in a deed that limits the use of the property and prohibits certain uses.
-This could be placed on the deed by the previous owner, but are most commonly used by developers to establish and plan communities.
-Community planning preserves the character of the neighborhood by establishing minimum house sizes, setback lines, and other aesthetic considerations.
+These are provisions in a deed that limits the use of the property and prohibits certain uses.
+This could be placed on the deed by the previous owner but are most commonly used by developers to establish and plan communities.
+Community planning preserves the neighborhood’s character by establishing minimum house sizes, setback lines, and other aesthetic considerations.

-Easements: An easement is the right to use the property of another person.
+An easement is the right to use another person’s property.
 In some cases, where a property is landlocked, an easement gives the property owner the right to access his property across another person’s property by building a road.
-Another type of easement might not allow someone to build on a parcel of land in order to preserve somebody’s view or to preserve open land for environmental reasons.
+Another type of easement might not allow someone to build on a parcel of land to preserve somebody’s view or to preserve open land for environmental reasons.

-When it comes to purchasing real estate for business or development reasons, understanding the variety of zoning, land use regulations, and covenants and easements is critical before you write that check.
+When it comes to purchasing real estate for business or development reasons, understanding the variety of zoning, land use regulations, covenants, and easements is critical before you write that check.